Xomega-Net/Xomega.Docs/docs/framework/common-ui/properties/base.md

 Only **editable and visible** data properties will be validated.
 The validation process will also automatically notify any listeners, such as the bound UI controls, which could refresh their validation state and display any validation errors.
 :::

 The actual validation is performed by the `Validator` delegate that is configured by the property.
-For scalar properties it validates their value, but for multi-valued properties it validates each individual value in the list.
+For scalar properties, it validates their value, but for multi-valued properties, it validates each individual value in the list.
 You can combine multiple validation functions in the `Validator`, as shown below.

 ```cs
 public DecimalProperty(DataObject parent, string name) : base(parent, name)